INTERCROSSING/metapasta/doc/metapasta-output-files.md

 ### File type D

 This file type is a modification of the file 1 and it is generated only for the _Group_ level.

+The file name should be like this `ItemID.frequencies.complete.csv`

 It has **all the columns** as the file type A plus these two columns: